-In 2018, Canadian Propane Distribution continued to strengthen its online marketing efforts and digital advantage versus the competition.
-Online subscriptions and activity on mySuperiorTM residential and business portals continue to grow allowing customers to track propane consumption, order fuel and pay bills online.
+In 2019, Canadian Propane Distribution continued to strengthen its online marketing efforts and digital advantage versus the competition.
+Online subscriptions and activity on mySUPERIOR[TM] residential and business portals continue to grow allowing customers to track propane consumption, order fuel and pay bills online.
+In 2019, the mySUPERIOR[TM] mobile app was developed and launched.
+The app gives customers an even faster way to connect to and manage their propane account.

-Adoption and promotion of SMART TankTM wireless tank sensors continue to grow allowing improvement in delivery efficiencies and overall customer experience.
+Adoption and promotion of SMART Tank[TM] wireless tank sensors continue to grow allowing improvement in delivery efficiencies and overall customer experience.
 Wireless sensors are now standard with new customer sign-ups and plans to increase the roll-out of wireless sensors to existing customers are currently underway.